isomerpages/moe-edgefieldsec/_experience/CCA/Sports.md

 **For more details, please click&nbsp;[here](https://staging.d3jwf1tlw34213.amplifyapp.com/experience/cca/sports/shooting).**

-During my four years in the Shooting CCA, the journey has been filled with numerous life lessons and values that have shaped who I am today.
-As Captain, this role has taught me the importance of giving appropriate commands and leading the team effectively.
+Shooting is undoubtedly a unique and exciting sport, challenging both our mentality and physical abilities as a sportsman.
+Through an abundance of eventful experiences in this CCA.
+I have formed numerous bonds with my teammates through our shared hardships and successes.
+As Captain, this role has helped me develop a disciplined and intuitive mindset, and taught me to lead my team with efficiency and harmony.

-The strong bonds formed with my CCA mates have made the experience exceptionally fulfilling and enjoyable.
-I am incredibly grateful to my coach, peers, and teachers for their unwavering support and guidance throughout my journey.
-Overall, my time in the Shooting CCA has been transformative, providing me with lifelong skills and memories that I will cherish forever.
+Overall, my experience in Shooting CCA has given me an opportunity to discover a different skill set that transformed me to be who I am today, providing me with much cherished knowledge and memories.<br>

-_**Amelyn Chua Jia Li**
+_**Vernise Lim En Rui **
 **Year 4 Edison, Captain, 2024**_